revathikrishapk/revive-ai/README.md

 ### What this shows

-Naive retry recovered more raw simulated revenue because it attempted every event.
+Naive retry recovers more gross simulated revenue because it attempts every event.

+Revive intentionally does not retry everything.

-Revive intentionally sacrifices some gross recovery in order to enforce:
+It trades some gross recovery for:

 - Fraud protection
 - Retry limits
 - Economic constraints
 - Confidence-based escalation

+The goal is not maximum retry volume.

-The objective is therefore not:
+The goal is **controlled recovery**.

-"Retry as many payments as possible."

-It is:
-"Recover payments where automated recovery is justified, while preventing unsafe or uneconomic actions."

 ## Failure Diagnosis
 Revive categorizes failed payments into: